-Chart 3 shows the composition of the government’s net cost.
-In FY 2020, 80 percent of the federal government’s total net cost came from only seven agencies: HHS, SSA, VA, DOD, Treasury, DOL, and SBA.
-The other more than 150 entities included in the government’s FY 2020 Statement of Net Cost accounted for a combined 20 percent of the government’s total net cost for FY 2020.
-Chart 4 shows the two-year trend in these costs, illustrating the significant impact that the pandemic had on certain agency costs, particularly during FY 2020 and 2021.
+Chart 2 shows the composition of the government’s net cost for FY 2021.
+In FY 2021, approximately 85 percent of the federal government’s total net cost came from only seven agencies (HHS, SSA, VA, DOD, Treasury, DOL, and SBA), and interest on the debt.
+The other 150-plus entities included in the government’s FY 2021 Statement of Net Cost accounted for a combined 15 percent of the government’s total net cost for FY 2021.
+Chart 3 shows the five-year trend in these costs, illustrating the significant impact that the pandemic had on certain agency costs, particularly during FY 2020 and 2021.
 SBA and DOL are included in Chart 3 above to further illustrate the recent effect of the pandemic on the government’s total costs.
-Aside from pandemic relief costs, as discussed above, HHS and SSA net costs for FY 2020 ($1.4 trillion and $1.2 trillion, respectively) are attributable to major social insurance programs administered by these entities.
-VA net costs of $985.0 billion support health, education and other benefits programs for our nation’s Veterans.
-DOD net costs of $745.0 billion relate primarily to operations, readiness, and support; personnel; research; procurement; and retirement and health benefits.
-Treasury net costs of $560.7 billion support a broad array of programs that promote conditions for sustaining economic growth and stability, protecting the integrity of our Nation’s financial system, and effectively managing the U.S. government’s finances and resources.
+Aside from pandemic relief costs, as discussed above, HHS and SSA net costs for FY 2021 ($1.5 trillion and $1.2 trillion, respectively) are largely attributable to major social insurance programs administered by these entities.
+VA net costs of $693.4 billion support health, education and other benefits programs for our nation’s Veterans.
+DOD net costs of $890.6 billion relate primarily to operations, readiness, and support; personnel; research; procurement; and retirement and health benefits.
+Treasury net costs of $830.8 billion support a broad array of programs that promote conditions for sustaining economic growth and stability, protecting the integrity of our Nation’s financial system, and effectively managing the U.S. government’s finances and resources.
 Education net costs of $539.5 billion are largely associated with federal student loan programs.
-SBA net costs of $559.0 billion support agency programs and services that enable the establishment and vitality of small businesses and by providing assistance in the economic recovery of communities after disasters.
+SBA net costs of $347.4 billion support agency programs and services that enable the establishment and vitality of small businesses and by providing assistance in the economic recovery of communities after disasters.
 DOL net costs of $42.4 billion support DOL’s mission to foster, promote, and develop the welfare of the wage earners, job seekers, and retirees of the U.S.; improve working conditions; advance opportunities for profitable employment; and assure work-related benefits and rights.

 Tax and Other Revenues